oezingle/LuaX/doc/components.md

 # Developing components

 As a user of LuaX, most of your work will be in writing components.
 Components are written in a HTML-like syntax, enabling you to work on visual elements with a familiar coding style.

+If the syntax in this article is unfamiliar, consider reading the syntax definition in the article that covers the [LuaX Parser](./Parser.md)

 ## LuaX in Vanilla Lua

 LuaX provides a number of facilities to write LuaX components within a `.lua` file, although you can also use `.luax` files to write LuaX code as if it were a native language feature.
 That feature will be covered later in this article.

 ### Decorator syntax